ar-valdez/UQ-foams-JPSE-PETROL27715/README.md

-# UQ-SA_foams
+# UQ-foams-JPSE-PETROL27715

 This repository contains the mains functions to perform foam model adjustment to experimental data.
 The considered models are the Newtonian and non-Newtonian variants implemented in **CMG-STARS**.
 It was originally developed in Python 3.7.4 The code is tested with the next libraries:

-1. Chaospy version 4.2.5 (Forward UQ-SA)
-2. PyMC3 version 3.8 (Inverse UQ)
+1. PyMC3 version 3.8
-3. SALib version 1.3.13 (SA)
-4. Theano version 1.0.5 (Invese UQ)
+2. Theano version 1.0.5
-5. lmfit version 1.0.2 (deterministic Inverse problem)

 # Description

-The Core parameters are listed in input_par_Alvarez2001.dat; the experimental records for foam quality and apparent viscosity (or pressure drop) can be found here Synthetic.dat or here Smooth.dat.
+You can find here the necessary data-files to perform model calibration.
+We have included three demo files.
+The Core sample properties are listed in input_par_Alvarez2001.dat.
+The experimental records for foam quality and apparent viscosity are available for two datasets Synthetic and Smooth.

 ---

 # Contact